 CHMP No19332 prepared by Australian Cultural Heritage Management (ACHM) was approved by Eastern Maar Aboriginal Corporation as the Registered Aboriginal Party on 8 May 2024.
-The CHMP applies standard conditions regarding cultural heritage induction prior to activity, notification to EMAC of commencement/completion of the activity (prior to and after the activity), maintaining a copy of the approved CHMP on site throughout the duration of the activity, protocols for managing and handling sensitive information relating to Aboriginal Cultural Heritage within the Activity Area throughout the duration of the activity, compliance inspections throughout the duration of the activity, activity to occur within the Activity Area throughout the duration prior to and after the activity.
+The CHMP applies standard conditions regarding cultural heritage induction prior to activity, notification to EMAC of commencement/completion of the activity (prior to and after the activity), maintaining a copy of the approved CHMP on site throughout the duration of the activity, protocols for managing and handling sensitive information relating to Aboriginal Cultural Heritage within the Activity Area throughout the duration of the activity, activity to occur within the Activity Area throughout the duration of the activity, and repatriation prior to and after the activity.
 The CHMP also applies a specific condition in relation to a 'No-Go' Zone around the extent of VAHR 7421-0256 (Aberline Road LDAD) throughout the duration of the activity.